 The gas gauge on my husband’s car went out this last week, and I followed him to the dealership so he could leave the car with them for the day.
 During my drive alone I used the time to meditate and listen to some relaxing music to prepare for the day.
 Upon entering the car, my husband started sharing what he needed to get done in an effort to coordinate the use of one car for the day.
 I’m not sure exactly what set us both off, but we each started feeling offended by the other.
 Tension quickly rose, and soon we were both in silent frustration.

 I sat in the silence trying to evaluate what had just happened.
-My natural tendency would be to harden my heart and harbor those bad feelings. (which my logical self finds odd because who wants to perpetuate the bad?)
-Time and experience have taught me that if I quickly identify the change in my attitude or heart and try to resolve the negative feelings I’m less likely to have them take over my day.
+My natural tendency would be to harden my heart and harbor those bad feelings. (which my logical-self finds odd because who wants to perpetuate the bad?)
+Time and experience have taught me if I quickly identify the change in my attitude or heart and try to resolve the negative feelings I’m less likely to have them take over my day.

 Examination of My Heart